John Hope Franklin papers, 1891-2010, bulk 1950-2010

 - Biographical / Historical:

 John Hope Franklin was born on January 2, 1915, in Rentiesville, Oklahoma.
 He was the youngest of four children born to Buck Colbert Franklin, an attorney, and Mollie Parker Franklin, a teacher.
 In 1925, the family moved to Tulsa.
 Franklin graduated from Booker T. Washington High School in 1931, at age sixteen.
 He attended Nashville's Fisk University, where he received his B.A. in History in 1935.
 With the financial help of his undergraduate mentor, Professor Theodore S. Currier, Franklin continued his education at Harvard University, becoming the first African American graduate student in the Department of History.
 He received his M.A. in 1936 and completed his Ph.D. in 1941.
 During that time, Franklin taught briefly at Fisk University before accepting a position at St. Augustine's College in Raleigh, NC in 1939.
-In 1940, Franklin married his wife of fifty-nine years, Aurelia Whittington Franklin.
-The two had met as classmates at Fisk.
+In 1940, Franklin married his wife, Aurelia Whittington Franklin.
+The two had met as classmates at Fisk, and were married for 59 years.
 Their son, John Whittington Franklin, was born in 1952.

 In 1943, Franklin published his first book, The Free Negro in North Carolina, 1790-1860, and joined the History Department at the North Carolina College for Negroes in Durham (now North Carolina Central University).
 During his tenure there, he began research for From Slavery to Freedom: A History of American Negroes, a seminal text on African American history.
 The book was first published in 1947 and has remained in print since.
 That same year, Franklin received an appointment at Howard University in Washington, DC.
 It was in Washington that Franklin met prominent white historian, C. Vann Woodward.
 Soon after, the two integrated the 1949 meeting of the Southern Historical Association.
 While at Howard, Franklin joined other prominent historians and assisted the NAACP's Legal Defense Fund school desegregation case, Brown vs. Board of Education.